sampoder/ia/A/README.md

 # Rationale for proposed solution

-I am proposing a platform that Arsh can use to achieve all five of the main organisation tasks (registrations, payments, promotion, contacting & tabulation), with data being hosted in one location and most tasks being automated.
+I am proposing a platform that Arsh can use to achieve all five of the main organisation tasks, with data being hosted in one location and most tasks being automated.
+Organisers will be able to use the platform to host their tournaments with it managing registrations, payments and contacting their participants.
+During the event, organisers alongside their volunteers will be able to enter and process scores from the debates (tabulation) to generate the tournament's results.
+For debaters, the platform will serve as a place to discover new tournaments, register for them and then receive all the information about the tournament they need to compete.

 Arsh uses a Mac, however, his tournaments' participants use of a range of devices, therefore I have chosen to make the platform web-based.